ghc-proposals/ghc-proposals/proposals/0000-row-polymorphism.rst

 Proposed Change Specification
 -----------------------------

-The semantics of this propsal are from `this paper <https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/scopedlabels.pdf>`_.
+The semantics of rows are taken from `this paper <https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/scopedlabels.pdf>`_.
 These are the same semantics that PureScript also implements currently.
+Note that the semantics of Records differ from the paper!

 1. Rows:

+The first part of the proposal is to add a new language extension ``-XRowPolymorphism`` that allows to use a new syntax to construct types of a new kind ``Row``.

 A row is a new kind ``Row k`` (ie is a kind constructor).
 A row of types is used to associate labels with types.
 The proposed syntax to construct such a type is (pseudo grammar):